Real-normalized differentials: limits on stable curves: Introduction

 \subsection{Structure of the paper}

-First, in section~\ref{sec:kirchhoff} we give the statement of the Kirchhoff problem on a general graph, and investigate the properties of its solutions, proving that they are a priori bounded, and constructing the blowup $\PS[\#E-1]$ such that convergence of resistances there implies convergence of solution.
+First, in section~\ref{sec:kirchhoff} we give the statement of the Kirchhoff problem on a general graph, and investigate the properties of its solutions, proving that they are a priori bounded, and constructing the blowup $\PS[\#E-1]$ such that convergence of resistances there implies convergence of solutions of the flow Kirchhoff problem.
 This section is elementary and does not deal with Riemann surfaces and differentials.
 The setup and the lemmas from it are essential to stating the main results of the paper.

-In section~\ref{sec:notation} we recall from \cite{grkrwhitham,grkrtaut,grkrcm} the notation for the spaces of jet curves and RN differentials.
+In section~\ref{sec:notation} we recall the notation for the spaces of jet curves and RN differentials.
 In section~\ref{sec:resultslimits} we develop the notation for degenerating sequences and give the precise statement of the main theorem~\ref{thm:limits} on limits of RN differentials.
 In section~\ref{sec:plumbing} we recall the plumbing coordinates and notation.
 Section~\ref{sec:rhp} contains the technical core of our construction: we pose the \RHP, and use Cauchy kernels independent of plumbing parameters to construct an almost real-normalized (ARN) solution, with a bound on its norm.
-In section~\ref{sec:RNplumbing} we use the ARN solution of the \RHP to construct the RN differential explicitly in plumbing coordinates, as a sum of a recursively defined series.
-The fact that the Cauchy kernels used to construct the ARN solution of the \RHP do not depend on plumbing coordinates enables us to effectively bound the terms of these series.
+In section~\ref{sec:RNplumbing} we use the ARN solution of the \RHP to construct the RN differential explicitly in plumbing coordinates, as a sum of a recursively defined series, and effectively bound the terms of these series.
 In section~\ref{sec:prooflimits} we determine the behavior of this construction of the RN differential in a degenerating sequence, proving the main theorem~\ref{thm:limits} on limit RN differentials.

-In section~\ref{sec:zeroes} we use the notion of two differentials balancing (canceling up to order $m$ under the map $z\mapsto sz^{-1}$) at a node to construct a better approximation to the RN differential recursively, and then argue using the bounds on the ARN solution to the \RHP that these approximations have the same non-identically zero limit, after scaling by a suitable sequence of positive reals, as the RN differential itself.
-This will finally yield the main theorem~\ref{thm:zeroes} on limits of zeroes of RN differentials.
+In section~\ref{sec:zeroes} we introduce the notion of two differentials balancing (canceling up to order $m$ under the map $z\mapsto sz^{-1}$) at a node to construct a better approximation to the RN differential recursively.
+Starting from a collection of balanced differentials on $C^v$, we show that the ARN solution of the corresponding \RHP is smaller than the differentials themselves, and thus in the limit the balanced differentials dominate --- this yields the main theorem~\ref{thm:zeroes} on limits of zeroes of RN differentials.